koenradar/itemgen/README.md

 This is where all the data for itemgen is stored.
 Removing files from the input folder would most likely result in itemgen crashing.
 Adding more sprites simpley: add more .tga files in the correct folder and they will appear in the mod.

+## For help, comments and feedback
+Add a issue here on github or contact me in my channel in the dominionsmods discord.

 # Many thanks
 Illwinter for making dominions 5.
 The absolute lads in the immersion server (you know who you are and you know why i want to thank you).